Subaru Outback Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Subaru Outback insurance rates for additional coverage and risk scenarios.
+The chart below illustrates estimated Subaru Outback insurance rates for additional coverage choices and driver risks.

 - The lowest rate with discounts is $790

-- Choosing pricier low deductibles for physical damage coverage will cost an additional $346 each year
+- Choosing more expensive low deductibles for physical damage coverage costs an extra $346 a year

-- Higher-risk drivers with multiple violations and an at-fault accident could pay around $2,898
+- Drivers with multiple violations and an at-fault accident could pay at least $2,898 or more

-- An auto insurance policy that insures a teenage driver for full coverage can cost $4,982 or more
+- An auto insurance policy to insure a teen driver with full coverage can be $4,982 or more

-Auto insurance prices for a Subaru Outback also have a wide range based on the model of your Outback, how you drive, and physical damage deductibles and liability limits.
+Insurance prices for a Subaru Outback also have a wide range based on physical damage deductibles and liability limits, your risk profile, and the trim level and model year.

-If you have a few violations or you caused an accident, you could be paying anywhere from $1,600 to $2,200 in extra premium annually, depending on your age.
-Subaru Outback insurance for high-risk drivers can be around 44% to 132% more than average.
+If you have a few violations or you were responsible for an accident, you are probably paying at least $1,600 to $2,200 additional annually, depending on your age.
+High-risk driver insurance can be anywhere from 44% to 132% more than average.
 View High Risk Driver Rates

 Where you choose to live has a huge impact on Subaru Outback insurance rates.
-A driver around age 40 might see prices as low as $890 a year in states like Iowa, Maine, and Idaho, or as much as $1,930 on average in New York, Louisiana, and Michigan.
+A driver around age 40 might see prices as low as $890 a year in states like Vermont, Wisconsin, and North Carolina, or as much as $1,830 on average in Michigan, New York, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |